GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/adclass.rst

   return a boolean, with ``True`` meaning "I know how to handle this data".

   Note that ``True`` **does not mean "I have full knowledge of the data"**.
-It is ok for more than one class to claim compatibility.
+It is acceptable for more than one class to claim compatibility.
 For a GMOS FITS file, the classes that will return ``True`` are: ``AstroDataFits`` (because it is a FITS file that comply with certain minimum requirements), ``AstroDataGemini`` (the data contains Gemini Facility common metadata), and ``AstroDataGmos`` (the